What to Do in the Garden in January

 January Garden Tasks

-Start Tomatoes & Peppers from Seed Indoors I know what you are thinking, “What are you talking about?
-It’s freaking January!” but the biggest question I got all of last year was “Why aren’t my tomatoes (and to slightly lesser extent) peppers producing?
+I know what you are thinking, “What are you talking about?
+It’s freaking January!” but the biggest question I got all of last year was “Why aren’t my tomatoes (and to a slightly lesser extent) peppers producing?
 They’re doing nothing!” and here’s the thing, it’s probably because you didn’t plant them until April.
 In Central Texas, we all know that by June it is HOT.
 Tomatoes and some peppers become dormant when the temps rise above 85º (hot peppers usually do just fine).
 So yes, for 2-3 months, tomatoes just sit there, frequently with green tomatoes just on pause on the vine seemingly suspended in time.
 So what is the solution?
 1. Plant earlier: Plant in late February or early March and protect them from cold snaps.
-2. Planting determinate tomatoes will get you a big harvest before it gets hot and then another when temps cool again.
+2. Planting determinate tomatoes will get you a big harvest before it gets hot and then another when temps cool off again.
 3. Plant some smaller tomatoes.
 They will go for longer into the heat and may continue through it with some afternoon shade.

-Grow Bags
+Joy Max Tip: Grow Bags

-Last Chance to Move Shrubs or Trees If you’ve decided to want to move any established landscape shrubs or small trees to a new location, you want to do that while they are dormant.
-In years other than this one, your plants would be dormant by now.
-As most of our December was in the high 70ºs, your yard may still be wild and green.
-After the freezes, your opportunity will arrive.
-Try to keep as much of the rootball intact as you can and water in well once re-planted with seaweed water to help reduce transplant shock.
+If you’ve decided to want to move any established landscape shrubs or small trees to a new location, you want to do that while they are dormant.
+Unless we had a very warm December, your shrubs should be dormant right now.
+Try to keep as much of the rootball intact as you can and water in deeply once re-planted with seaweed water to help reduce transplant shock.
 Regularly treat them with seaweed or a root stimulator when you water them until you can see they have made the transition and are doing well.
+Do not do this right before a freeze.

-Prune Nandina Nandina is one of the most ubiquitous landscaping shrubs in central Texas.
+Nandina is one of the most ubiquitous landscaping shrubs in central Texas.
 I see it everywhere.
 You probably have it in your yard.
 If it’s looking scaggly and some shoots are super tall and there are all kinds of gaps in the foliage, prune it back.
 Nandina grows from the ground up and that’s where you want to prune.
 Identify the wayward tall branches.
 Instead of pruning them to the same height as the rest of the plant, prune those stems back all the way to an inch from the bottom.
 The new spring growth will grow up from there making for a fuller, prettier shape.

-Soil Testing To really know what your plants need and how best to amend your soil, you need to have your soil tested.
+To really know what your plants need and how best to amend your soil, you need to have your soil tested.
 Texas A&M AgriLife Extension offers an inexpensive breakdown that tells you what you have too much and not enough of nutrient-wise, exactly what you need to give your plants what they need.

-Sprout your Seed Potatoes I really, really want you to try growing potatoes this year if you haven’t before.
+I want you to try growing potatoes this year if you haven’t before.
 It’s super easy to grow them in fabric grow bags and they are so delicious.
 Freshly harvested potatoes don’t even need to be peeled, they are so tender.
 Place all of your seed potatoes in a brightly lit space this month to begin sprouting.
 Seed potatoes are potatoes that are grown to be planted as opposed to eaten and are often cultivated to resist disease.
 They can be found at local nurseries.

 What to Plant in January